• Skip to primary navigation

 Dressing

-Try this adaptable Lemon Herb Vinaigrette or choose your favorite bottled or homemade salad dressing, like:
+Try this adaptable lemon herb vinaigrette, spicy harissa vinaigrette, or this honey jalapeño lime vinaigrette or choose your favorite bottled or homemade salad dressing, like:

 • Simple Vinaigrette: 3 parts oil to 1 part acid like vinegar or citrus juice with salt & pepper, mixed well (or 2 parts oil to 1 part acid for a zippier dressing)